ami-iit/jaxsim/README.md

 - Full support for automatic differentiation of RBDAs (forward and reverse modes) with JAX.
 - Support for automatically differentiating against kinematics and dynamics parameters.
 - All fixed-step integrators are forward and reverse differentiable.
-- All variable-step integrators are forward differentiable.
-- Check the example folder for additional usecase !
+- Check the example folder for additional usecases!

 [jax]: https://github.com/google/jax/
 [sdformat]: https://github.com/gazebosim/sdformat